Ordinary People: Plot

-Beth and Conrad often argue while Calvin tries to referee, generally taking Conrad's side for fear of pushing him over the edge again.
-Tensions escalate near Christmas when Conrad becomes furious at Beth for not wanting to take a photo with him, swearing at her in front of his grandparents.
-Afterwards, Beth discovers Conrad has been lying about his after-school whereabouts.
+Meanwhile, Calvin tries to referee the tension between Beth and Conrad, generally taking Conrad's side for fear of pushing him over the edge again.
+Tensions escalate before Christmas when Conrad becomes furious with Beth for refusing to take a photo with him, swearing at her in front of his grandparents.
+Soon after, Beth discovers that Conrad has been lying about his whereabouts after school and has quit the swim team.
 This leads to a heated confrontation between Conrad and Beth in which Conrad points out that Beth never visited him in the hospital; Conrad argues that if Buck had been hospitalized in his place, she would have gone to see him, to which Beth curtly replies that Buck would never have been in the hospital in the first place.
-Beth and Calvin take a trip to see Beth's brother Ward in Houston, where Calvin presses Beth about her evasive attitude.

-Conrad suffers a setback when he learns that Karen, a friend from the psychiatric hospital, has taken her own life.
-A cathartic breakthrough session in the middle of the night with Dr. Berger allows Conrad to stop blaming himself for Buck's death and accept his mother's frailties.
-However, when Conrad tries to show affection, Beth is unresponsive, leading Calvin to emotionally confront her one last time.
-He questions their love and asks whether she is capable of truly loving anyone.
+Beth and Calvin then take a trip to see Beth's brother Ward in Houston, where Calvin presses Beth about her evasive attitude.
+At home, Conrad suffers a setback when he learns that Karen, a friend from the psychiatric hospital, has taken her own life.
+A cathartic breakthrough session soon follows in the middle of the night with Dr. Berger who allows Conrad to stop blaming himself for Buck's death and accept his mother's limitations.
+However, when Conrad tries to show affection after his parents arrive home from Houston, Beth is unresponsive, leading Calvin to emotionally confront her one last time.
+He questions their love and asks whether she can truly love anyone.
 Stunned, Beth packs her bags and goes back to Houston.
-Calvin and Conrad are left to come to terms with their new family situation, affirming their father–son love.
+Calvin and Conrad are left to come to terms with their new family situation, affirming their father–son bond, love, and support for one another.